TriBITSPub/TriBITS/tribits/examples/TribitsExampleApp/README.md

   ctest
 ```

-That will call `find_package(TribitsExaProj)` and will set the compilers
+That will call `find_package(TribitsExProj)` and will set the compilers
-pulled in from the found `TribitsExaProjConfig.cmake` file.
+pulled in from the found `TribitsExProjConfig.cmake` file.

 ## Pulling in only a subset of packages